Virus testing shortages and delays help fuel surge

 Since Christmas, more than 5,000 people in California have been admitted to hospitals with COVID.
 In many cases, they went in for something else and only learned they were infected upon testing.

-State models used to forecast the impact of the virus show that within a month California could have a record 23,000 people in hospitals with COVID.
+State models used to forecast the impact of the virus show that within a month California could have a record 23,000 people in hospitals with COVID-19.

 Orange County, the state’s third most populous with more than 3 million residents, is among a growing number of places where hospitals are becoming strained by the flood of COVID patients coupled with a high number of nurses and other workers who are not on the job because they are infected or quarantined due to exposure to the virus.